streamr-dev/network/packages/client/README.md

 [Installation](#installation) · [Usage](#usage) · [API Docs](#API-docs) · [Client options](#client-options) · [Authentication](#authentication-options) · [Managing subscriptions](#managing-subscriptions) · [Stream API](#stream-api) · [Subscription options](#subscription-options) · [Storage](#storage) ·[Data Unions](#data-unions) · [Utility functions](#utility-functions) · [Events](#events) · [Stream Partitioning](#stream-partitioning) · [Logging](#logging) · [NPM Publishing](#publishing-latest)

+## Usage ("Cheat-Sheet", "Get Started", "Quick Start" ?)
+Here are some usage examples.
+More examples can be found [here](https://github.com/streamr-dev/examples).

+>In Streamr, Ethereum accounts are used for identity.
+You can generate an Ethereum private key using any Ethereum wallet, or you can use the utility function `StreamrClient.generateEthereumAccount()`, which returns the address and private key of a fresh Ethereum account.

-## Installation
+### Installation
 The client is available on [npm](https://www.npmjs.com/package/streamr-client) and can be installed simply by:

 ```
 npm install streamr-client
 ```

-## Usage ("Cheat-Sheet", "Get Started", "Quick Start" ?)

-Here are some usage examples.
-More examples can be found [here](https://github.com/streamr-dev/examples).

-In Streamr, Ethereum accounts are used for identity.
-You can generate an Ethereum private key using any Ethereum wallet, or you can use the utility function `StreamrClient.generateEthereumAccount()`, which returns the address and private key of a fresh Ethereum account.

 ### Importing `streamr-client`
 When using Node.js remember to import the library with: